mb0/xelf-go/doc/lit_vals.md

 We removed the Lit.Res field and use the value type exclusively.
 If we have differing types we should use Val.As that wraps the value with a new type.

+We removed the use of Lit from the eval and env api, reducing lots of wrapper bloat at call sites, and making the code more palatable overall.